 Owner Tom Philabaum is renowned as one of America's best glass artists, with exhibits throughout the US, Mexico and Europe, and his gallery, Philabaum Glass, reflects his position in the art world, exhibiting more than 100 nationally and internationally celebrated artists.
 Apart from wandering around and appreciating the exhibits, you can view glassblowing at his studio and learn about the history of the studio glass movement.
 This place is open from Tuesday to Saturday at 10am.

 Here's a small and intimate setting for people who like to discuss the art they've been exposed to.
 It's all contemporary, and mostly local artists, in different media.
 Exhibits change monthly.
 Each new show is usually enhanced by a gallery talk, with the featured artist present to answer questions.
 It is advisable to call ahead before visiting or attending an event, as the gallery's open hours vary widely according to schedules.

-Formerly known as the Jewish Heritage Center, the Jewish History Museum is a historic museum that is located in a synagogue.
-This synagogue was said to be the oldest structure in that state.
-With a great collection of artefacts, books, letters, documents, and several other items of the Jews History of Southern Arizona, the museum is a great visit place to know more about the past history and culture.
+Formerly known as the Jewish Heritage Center, the Jewish History Museum is a cultural museum that is located in a synagogue.
+In fact, the very synagogue it is housed in is said to be the oldest structure in that state.
+With a great collection of artifacts, books, letters, documents, and many other items regarding the history of Jewish people in Southern Arizona, the museum is a great visit place to know more about the past of this region.